abbodi1406/BatUtil/YAOCTRI/README.md

 - If multiple languages are detected in the specified version, you will be prompted to choose one, or all

-- If you chose all languages, you will be prompted to choose primary language
+- If you chose all languages, you will be prompted to choose the primary language
-(determines the setup and Office Shell UI culture, including shortcuts, right-click context menus, and tooltips)
+(which determines the setup and Office Shell UI culture, including shortcuts, right-click context menus, and tooltips)

 - Select the installation type: complete product suites, or single apps separately